Parent Rights and Responsibilities

 These are but a few of the organizations available to help with information, training, and advocacy.
-For a more extensive list visit the Tennessee Disability Services-Disability Pathfinder Database.
 The Department of Education and Franklin Special School District do not intend this as an endorsement or recommendation for any individual organization or service represented in this list.

 The Franklin Special School District Child Find program identifies preschool through eighth-grade children with special education needs including intellectual disabilities, developmental delays, autism, specific learning disabilities, serious emotional disturbance, multiple disabilities, intellectually gifted, traumatic brain injury, blindness, and the following impairments: speech/language, hearing, orthopedic, visual, and physical.
 Screenings and/or evaluations may be provided free of charge by the school district.
 If deemed necessary, the child may then be referred for special education services.
 If you suspect your child needs additional support to achieve his or her educational potential, please contact the FSSD Special Populations Department at 615-794-6624.

-Franklin Special School District, in its employment of personnel and in its educational activities with students, does not discriminate on the basis of race, color, religion, national origin, sex, age or disability.
+Franklin Special School District, in its employment of personnel and in its educational activities with students, does not discriminate on the basis of race, color, ethnicity, national origin, sex, pregnancy, disability, or age.
 In addition, the FSSD provides equal access to the Boy Scouts and other designated youth groups.
 Employees of the Franklin Special School District are appointed as coordinators of the various activities ensuring compliance with federal laws and regulations including the U.S. Department of Education regulations implementing: